jacopograndi/snub/docs/enemy/enemy.md

 **effects**

 Enemies start with 10 lives.
-When a life is lost and the shape is T, the shape dies.
+When lives reaches zero and the shape is T, the shape dies.
 Otherwise, an operator is lost and lives are set back to 10.

 The enemies gain effects based on their topology:
 - T: no effect